 I’m naturally low key and my energy levels vary wildly from day to day.
-There are days when just the thought of talking to anyone is an effort, but it’s got to be done.
+There are days when just the thought of talking to anyone is an effort, but it has to be done.

 These are useful tips: How to Motivate Yourself to Make Art: 11 Kickass Ways to Get Going